GuidanceMantras/GuidanceMantras/README.md

 ## Others

 ### For boys and Gents
-- Avoid watching bad videos(I think you guys know what I meant)
+- Avoid watching sex and porn videos (add link to negative effects of watching porn videos)
-- Instead do physical activities such as Workout, Yoga and meditation, Jogging and sports
+- Instead do physical activities such as Workout at home or go to gym, Yoga and meditation, Jogging and sports
 - Read Journals and became a part of NGOs

 ### Behaviour with girls and women